varun93/zenparent-static-theme/README.md

 * This is a static theme for https://zenparent.in
 * 0.1

+The theme uses webpack for buid purpose, webpack.config.js is for dev builds and webpack.config.prod.js is for getting production builds.
+The project uses handlebars for templating.
+The theme is built with bootstrap components.

 ### How do I get started? ###

 * git clone